aacerox/node-rest-client/readme.md

 By default and to maintain backward compatibility, client comes with 2 regular parsers and 1 default parser:

-- JSON parser: it's named 'JSON' in parsers registry and processes responses to js object.
+- _**JSON parser**_: it's named 'JSON' in parsers registry and processes responses to js object.
 As in previous versions you can change content-types used to match responses by adding a  "mimetypes" attribute to client options.

 ```javascript
 var options = {